shdq/spartak-ui/components/text/README.md

 # Text

-`Text` displays text, links and other text information.
+`Text` displays text, links, and other text information.

 ### Usage